 Last year, at our 12th Annual URS in 2019, student Anubhav Thakur (far right) participated as a volunteer.
 He and many other students helped the URS Co-Chairs set up for the event on Friday evening then were up bright and early the next day to help with URS check-in.
 Our student volunteers also play a vital role in the success of our event.

-This year, on April 18, 2020, Anubhav hopes to present his research on Staged based matrix modelling of eCallinectes Sapidus in the Arkansas National Wildlife Refuge.
+This year, on April 18, 2020, Anubhav hopes to present his research on Staged based matrix modeling of eCallinectes Sapidus in the Arkansas National Wildlife Refuge.
 He has worked on this project with the Department of Mathematics and the Department of Biology for 1 year now.
-His research is also under the process of publishing in an academic journal.
+His research is also in the process of publishing in an academic journal.

 He will also help host the URS as he has recently been accepted to the Honors Student Ambassador program.